rjsears/chia_plot_manager/README.md

 ### To get started

 I recommend installing in ```/root/plot_manager```.
 If you would like to install elsewhere that is fine, if you want to use a virtual environment, that should work as well.
 I have not personally tried running this outside of ```/root/plot_manager``` but so long as you have the basic directory structure <em>under</em> your install directory, it should work out of the box.
-NOTE: farmer_health_check and coin_monitor are designed to be run from `/home/chia` and installed in the chia user crontab!
+<br>NOTE: farmer_health_check and coin_monitor are designed to be run from `/home/chia` and installed in the chia user crontab!
+To install either of those, simply run the command below inside your `/home/chia` directory.

 Assuming a clean install, you can try this: